 Get your Sasquatch key chain and other locally made items from Turtle Laboratories.

 Find gifts for those hard-to-buy-for friends and family - like Bigfoot Soap!
-A DJ provides music, as well as strolling bluegrass ensembles.
+A DJ provides music, as well as strolling ensembles.

 Why in Marion?

 Sightings of Bigfoot have been reported in the Northwest US dating back to the mid 1800s.
 The hairy ape-like creature has been described as being 6-9 feet tall with a strong unpleasant smell.
 Its enormous footprints are claimed to be as large as 24 inches long.
 The organizer, John Bruner, is a local expert on Bigfoot and chronicles sightings from across the country.
 In fact, there was a sighting by nearby Lake James in 2017.
 He operates the North Carolina Bigfoot 911 Facebook group.

 For GPS Address, use 21 South Main Street, Marion.
 From Asheville, go east on I-40 to Exit 81.
 Turn right onto Sugar Hill Road for about 3.5 miles to downtown.